Ungeziefi/Subnautica-Mods/Fixes/Fixes.md

 - Dead fish are removed from containers when loading a saved game.
 - Items that you place in your base don't fade in.

-### Won't Do
+### Won't Add
-- ~~When looking at a creature, the UI now tells you if it's dead.~~ (Out of scope.)
+- When looking at a creature, the UI now tells you if it's dead.
+(Out of scope.)
-- ~~Eggs in your alien containment (AC) now disappear when they hatch.~~ (Can't reproduce.)
+- Eggs in your alien containment (AC) now disappear when they hatch.
+(Can't reproduce.)
-- ~~Wild lantern tree fruits do not respawn.~~ (Intentional balance feature.)
+- Wild lantern tree fruits do not respawn.
+(Intentional balance feature.)
-- ~~Wild blood oil does not respawn.~~ (Intentional balance feature.)
+- Wild blood oil does not respawn.
+(Intentional balance feature.)
-- ~~The Sulfur Plant at coordinates (280, -40, -195) has the wrong rotation.~~ (Can't get it to spawn.)
+- The Sulfur Plant at coordinates (280, -40, -195) has the wrong rotation.
+(Can't get it to spawn.)
-- ~~Boulders that block some cave entrances in the safe shallows now do not disappear forever when you move away from them.~~ (Can't reproduce.)
+- Boulders that block some cave entrances in the safe shallows now do not disappear forever when you move away from them.
+(Can't reproduce.)
-- ~~Removed the ridiculous light from Land_tree_01.~~ (Can't reproduce.)
+- Removed the ridiculous light from Land_tree_01.
+(Can't reproduce.)
-- ~~The Mobile Vehicle Bay now sinks when not deployed.~~ (Vanilla feature.)
+- The Mobile Vehicle Bay now sinks when not deployed.
+(Vanilla feature.)
-- ~~Peepers close their eyes when near the player.~~ (Out of scope.)
+- Peepers close their eyes when near the player.
+(Out of scope.)
-- ~~Equipped dead fish's position changes if it is in your inventory when the game is loaded.~~ (Can't reproduce.)
+- Equipped dead fish's position changes if it is in your inventory when the game is loaded.
+(Can't reproduce.)

-### Done
-- The scanner tool now shows the charge level when equipped.
-(Improved by keeping the self-scan hint.)
-- Leviathans now don't attack the player on land.
-(Improved by using GetOceanLevel instead of 1f.)
-- The flashlight now does not illuminate anything behind it.
-- The Grub basket, Bulbo tree, speckled rattler, pink cap, and Ming plant now do not animate.
-(Improved by applying this only indoors.)
-- The nuclear waste disposal bin is now called exactly that, not "trash can".
-(Also corrected it from "Use Trashcan" to "Use Trash can" for consistency and capitalized the "Use" string globally.
-Not localized.)
-- You can now scan pygmy and large bulb bush.
-- Now, when you look at a cut-open sealed wreck door, the UI does not tell you that you can cut it open.
-- The state of wreck doors that you open manually is now saved.
-- The beacon now faces you when you deploy it.
-- Now you can't climb the Mobile Vehicle Bay when standing on it.
-(Improved by using GetOceanLevel instead of 1f.)
-- When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
-- The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
-Now it uses correct analog values if you are using a controller.
-- When running silent, your Cyclops consumes energy even if the engine is off.